"One’s ultimate aim is to do all in one’s power to shoot straight, and the same applies with our ultimate goal." - Cicero

 "A really great talent finds its happiness in execution." - Johann Wolfgang von Goethe

 On the field, the conscientious archer aims for the bullseye, of course.
 But what happens after the arrow is released is not up to her.
 Hitting the bullseye is preferred, but it is not her ultimate reward.
-The effort is the reward.
+The aim and the effort is the reward.

 What are you aiming at today?
 Is it worthy of your time, training, and effort?